 The overall length needs to be 30 inches: This can be accomplished by adding a stock extension or installing a recoil pad that is over ½ inches in length.
 This is fairly easy to do but there are some stipulations that come with this modification.
 The rifle's overall length is measured with the stock in the shortest collapsable configuration.
 You also have the option of adding a compensator to the muzzle to add some extra length but be careful you can't legally add a flash suppressor.
 Some of the newer Gen 2 KEL TEC SUB-2000 rifles already come with an overall length of 30 inches, so check with your gun dealer for the "California Variation".

-A bullet button will need to be added to the rifle.
+A Mag Block Lock will need to be added to the rifle.
 Now things get a little more complicated.
+No longer will the bullet button make you compliant with California Assault Weapon Regulations.
 While some of you may have heard of a bullet button before, others are probably scratching their heads.
 Basically, a bullet button will lock a detachable magazine into place.
 It can only be removed with a special tool.
 With this modification, the magazine release will be replaced with a block that forces the user to utilize the tool instead of his or her fingers.
-This makes the gun compliant to the California law against detachable magazines.
-With a bullet button installed the firearm is considered to have a "fixed magazine" according to California Law.
-On the other hand, the bullet button will allow you to have many of the so called “evil features” that are not allowed by law combined with a detachable magazine.
+This used to make the gun compliant to the California law against detachable magazines.
+Now the new Law takes it a step further to require a completely fixed magazine until action is disassembled.
+With a Mag Block Lock installed the firearm is considered to have a "fixed magazine" according to California Law.
+Although a inconvenience, the Mag Block Lock will allow you to have many of the so called “evil features” that are not allowed by law combined with a detachable magazine.
 The only downside is that you are forced to use a 10 round magazine in this configuration because of the "assault weapon" features.

 There is another way to get around the use of a bullet button.
 The way to do that is to create a "Featureless Rifle".
 The featureless build as it is known strips down the KEL TEC SUB-2000 rifle.
 These parts will need to be totally removed from the firearm; the collapsible stock, the vertical grip, and the flash hider.
 After these are removed a featureless grip will need to cover the existing pistol grip.
 It's a kydex slip on grip that will attach over the pistol grip preventing you from using it.
 After all these modifications are made, the rifle will be legal in California and you can use the detachable magazine.
 But always remember, adding a magazine that has over a 10-round capacity is a felony in the state and can land you some serious prison time.